-None of the aforementioned ratios have undergone a change of more than 25% as comparedto the previous financial year.
+The Debtors Turnover Ratio has changed by 37% mainly on account of improved creditmanagement.
+None of the other aforementioned ratios have undergone a change of more than25% as compared to the previous financial year.

-The return on net worth is computed as net income by shareholders equity.
-The change inreturn on net worth is primarily on account of increase in net profit to Rs.509.13 crorefrom Rs.429.05 crore.
+The return on net worth is computed as net income by average shareholders equity.
+Thechange in return on net worth is primarily on account of Revenue growth along with higherefficiency.

 The details pertaining to composition of Audit Committee are included in the CorporateGovernance Report which forms part of this report.